 Strengthening Midwifery Services with UNFPA

-Advocacy Workshops
+Advocacy

 Quality Midwifery Education

-Establishment of the Midwifery Education Development Pathway (MEDPath) will provide a cohesive approach to program development and implementation.
+Since education is an integral part of advancing midwifery globally, ICM developed the Midwifery Education Development Pathway (MPath), which provides a cohesive approach to program development and implementation.
 A comprehensive set of evidence-based resources developed for global use and local adaptation will increase the consistency of curriculum design, learning and teaching methodologies, teacher competence, assessment processes, practical and applied learning opportunities, midwifery competence development and quality assurance measurement.
+In this project, ICM adapted the training program to prepare teachers in competency-based education pedagogy to improve alignment with relevant global standards.
+This in turn has provided a solid foundation for further development of MPath and the development of an online course that targets support to programmes not yet meeting the global standard.

-Respectful Maternity Care
+Respectful Maternity Care (RMC)

-Respectful Maternity Care (RMC) is a universal human right that is due to every childbearing woman in every health system around the world.
+RMC is a universal human right.
 Disrespect and abuse of women during maternity care can significantly impact women’s willingness to seek out life-saving maternity care and undermine the value and crucial role of midwives in national health systems and the global health space.
-It is crucial for midwives worldwide to truly understand RMC and what it means for them in the contexts in which they work.
-Through the delivery of workshops and the development and dissemination of RMC guidelines, ICM will continue to influence and educate midwives about the importance of RMC and its relevance to their practice as midwives.
+Midwives are a critical link to implementing and improving RMC, and it is imperative that they understand their role.
+To help midwives, ICM educates midwives about the importance of RMC through various workshops and develops and disseminates RMC guidelines.
+The Respect Toolkit is a tool midwives can use to implement RMC.

 Quality Midwifery Consultancy Services